lyjelin/Coursera-Certificate/Google-Cloud-Digital-Leader-Training/GradedAssessment.md

 - [ ] She can use it to containerize important metrics
 - [ ] She can use it to commercialize important metrics for customers

+### Quiz 3 Innovation with Machine Learning

+1. Machine learning is a subset of which body of knowledge?
+Select the correct answer.
+- [ ] Virtual reality
+- [ ] Augmented reality
+- [ ] Automated intelligence
+- [x] **Artificial intelligence**

+2. One characteristic of high quality, bug-free data is that it has coverage.
+What are the other two qualities?
+Select the two correct answers.
+- [x] **Cleanliness**
+- [ ] Structure
+- [ ] Simplicity
+- [ ] Clarity
+- [x] **Completeness**

+3. Olivia wants to use a machine learning (ML) model to categorize product images from social media and use that information to make predictions about future products.
+Her team includes experienced developers, but no specialized data scientists or ML experts.
+Which Google Cloud solution can they leverage to do this?
+Select the correct answer.
+- [ ] Notebook samples from Google Cloud's AI Hub
+- [ ] Tensor processing units (TPUs) for running TensorFlow
+- [ ] AI Platform Training (formerly known as Machine Learning Engine)
+- [x] **Google’s APIs on Google Cloud's AI Hub**

+4. The finance team just posted an open role for a Financial Manager.
+Jessica, the recruiter, wants to use a machine learning (ML) model to predict when the new position would be filled.
+Why is this use case not suitable for ML?
+Select the correct answer.
+- [ ] Jessica would need access to sensitive employee data to train a custom ML model.
+- [ ] The problem statement is too vague and wouldn’t benefit the overall company.
+- [x] **This is an infrequent decision for a specific role and department.**
+- [ ] Once the prediction is made, the ML model is no longer useful.

+5. What are two common business problems that machine learning solves?
+Select the two correct answers.
+- [ ] Leveraging underutilised employee talent
+- [ ] Identifying computer differentiation
+- [ ] Restructuring inefficient internal processes
+- [x] **Creating personalized customer experiences**
+- [x] **Automating processes**

+6. Which of the following describes data completeness?
+Select the correct answer.
+- [ ] The problem scope or knowledge domain that the data covers
+- [ ] Anything that can prevent the ML model from accurately predicting the correct outcome
+- [ ] A collection of 10 or more datasets about a domain to replace human knowledge
+- [x] **The availability of sufficient data about the world to replace human knowledge**